 Julie Drew-Murphy is an Associate Director in RCG’s London office.
-She has over 14 years’ experience in the renewables sector and provides clients with expert technical support for the development and delivery of renewables projects.
+She has extensive experience in renewables having worked in the sector since 2003 and provides clients with expert technical support for the development and delivery of renewables projects.

 Mrs Drew-Murphy trained as a marine biologist.
 She has qualifications in project management, the implementation of environmental management systems, and in business leadership and management.

 - Provided expert consents support during the construction of two offshore wind farms in the North Sea.
 This included consent compliance management and monitoring of contractors, seeking additional licences for works and management of environmental monitoring campaigns.

 - Managed the process of constraints mapping and analysis to identify potential sites for offshore wind development and ongoing support to the client for the preparation of bid documentation as part of the Scotwind leasing process for offshore wind in Scottish waters.

 - Provided support Environmental Clerk of Works (ECOW) to the main ECOW during the construction of the Beatrice Offshore Wind Farm.
 Managing and monitoring compliance with the consents.